 Our current facility has 6,000 square feet of flight enclosures to provide a spacious area for flight reconditioning, strength and stamina.
 Enclosures vary in size ranging from small, for small falcons, accipiters and owls, to large, for hawks, owls and eagles.

 Some of the flight enclosures are equipped with sliding doors to allow the flexibility to extend flight areas when necessary.
 Several birds may be housed together but different species are not often mixed.

-While in flight cages, live prey are introduced into the cages and the birds' hunting skills are evaluated.
+While in flight enclosures, live prey are introduced into the cages and the birds’ hunting skills are evaluated.
 It is critical to evaluate birds recovering from leg injuries, head trauma or other neurological issues such as West Nile virus.
 Immature birds also gain important practice before having to hunt for themselves in the wild.